🕑 Reading time: 1 minute

-In this method excavation of hole is done manually.
-Telescopic steel shells are used to support the soil the telescopic shells are extended as the hole is deepened.
+In this method, excavation of the hole is done manually.
+Telescopic steel shells are used to support the soil and are extended as the hole is deepened.
 The shells are removed as the concreting progress.
 One section of the shell is removed at one time.
 The minimum diameter of the hole in this method is about 1.25m.

 2. The reinforcement cage is then inserted and concreting is done.
-As far as possible, concreting should be in dry.
+As far as possible, concreting should be done in a dry shaft hole.

 3. Concreting can be done in a dry hole by gravity pouring, provided the concrete does not strike the sides.
 However, if dewatering is not possible or slurry is used to support the shaft sides, concrete is placed using a tremie.

-4. Ground heaving do not exists in the case drilled piers.
+- Ground heaving does not exist in the case of drilled piers.

-5. Inspection of base and sides of pier is easier.
+- Inspection of the base and sides of the pier is easier.